Get Outside Every Day (Even in Dark & Dreary Weather)

-Team member, Kristen wrote an excellent post on Surviving (and Thriving) Below Zero with Kids.
+Team member, Kristin wrote an excellent post on Surviving (and Thriving) Below Zero with Kids.
 Likely your climate temperature isn’t below zero, but Kristen has great ideas for keeping warm.
 Tricks like bringing out a sleeping bag as an extra layer are great if it isn’t pouring rain.

 Staying warm in the rain includes layering properly.
 Check out our How to Layer Kids up for Cold Weather but bear in mind rain gear is usually less breathable, so your child might need only a base layer and a rain jacket, or a mid layer and a rain coat instead of all three.